The benefits and costs of increased trade integration

 from non-members(Trade diversion) or not.

 To explain the effects of integration between countries the diagram can be used.
-Assuming that Duk and Suk are the demand and supply of good X in the UK.Sw is the world supply of good X. Therefore theUK
+Assuming that Duk and Suk are the demand and supply of good X in the UK.Sw is the world supply of good X. Therefore theUK UK joins the

 EU it removes a tariff from EU imports and it stops importing from non-EU